Claude-Hélène Perrot

-Claude-Hélène Perrot (13 September 1928 – 16 July 2019) was a French historian and Africanist who specialized in the history of Côte d'Ivoire.
+Claude-Hélène Perrot (/fr/; 13 September 1928 – 16 July 2019) was a French historian and Africanist who specialized in the history of Côte d'Ivoire.
 She served as a professor of contemporary African history at the Paris 1 Panthéon-Sorbonne University from 1983 to 1993.
 Perrot's main areas of research concerned the history of the Akan of Côte d'Ivoire and Ghana before colonization, mainly the Anyi and the Eotile; the use of oral tradition by historians; as well as relations between traditional African religions and political power.
 She was honored as Commander, Order of Ivory Merit.

 Early life and education

 Claude-Hélène Perrot was born in Lembach on 13 September 1928 into a Franche-Comté family.
 She was the sister of François Perrot.

 Perrot completed a degree in history and geography at the Sorbonne in 1950, and after obtaining further training, became a secondary education teacher in Cholet and Coulommiers, from 1955 to 1961.

 Her interests in Africa occurred during a trip to Senegal, after which she enrolled at the École pratique des hautes études, where she studied under Roger Bastide and Georges Balandier.
 She worked in the archives of the Paris Evangelical Missionary Society and prepared a thesis on the Sotho king Moshoeshoe I, which she defended at the Faculté des lettres de Paris, in 1963, and which was published in 1970 under the title Les Sotho et les Missionnaires européens au XIXe siècle ("The Sotho and European Missionaries in the 19th century").